Cliffe, Kent: Cultural allusions

 A row of unnamed children's graves in the churchyard spurred Charles Dickens to use it as the setting for the beginning of Great Expectations (1860–61), where Magwitch jumps out at Pip "among the graves by the side of the church porch."
-The graves in question are actually in nearby Cooling Church, which is generally regarded as Dickens' inspiration.
+Other sources claim that Dickens's inspiration were graves in nearby Cooling churchyard.

 Cliffe marshes stood in for the paddy fields of Vietnam in Stanley Kubrick's 1987 film Full Metal Jacket.